Unions with UNIONS: Using galaxy-galaxy lensing to probe galaxy mergers: Methods

 In addition to the photometric redshift correction $n(z_s)$ mentioned in Section \ref{sec:sources}, we also construct a random catalogue of lenses to correct for two other effects:~lensing systematics (corrected via random subtraction), and an overabundance of unlensed sources that are physically near lenses, causing the lensing amplitude to be underestimated (corrected via the boost factor).

 To create our randoms catalogue, we generate $\sim$10$\times$ more random lenses than true lenses\footnote{The ESS of the random lenses, which are equally weighted, happens to be $\sim$17$\times$ that of the true lenses.} uniformly within the true lenses' footprint---namely, the overlapping region between the SDSS DR7 footprint and the currently-surveyed area by UNIONS.
 We determine the intersection of these two surveys using the SDSS DR7 spectroscopic coverage table\footnote{\url{https://classic.sdss.org/dr7/coverage/maindr72spectro.par}}, which contains the pointings for the 3\degree-diameter plate centres, and a list of UNIONS footprint tiles each covering an area of $0\fdg5\times0\fdg5$.
-The spatial distributions of our true lenses and random lenses are shown in Fig.~\ref{fig:sky_coverage}, covering an area of 1\,995 square degrees.
+We do not implement additional masking, such as for bad pixels, in our random catalogue.
+The spatial distributions of our true lenses and random lenses are shown in Figure \ref{fig:sky_coverage}, covering an area of 1\,995 square degrees.

 We match the redshift distribution of our randoms to the post-mergers by randomly assigning redshifts sampled from a KDE fitted to the post-mergers' \z-distribution.
-Fig.~\ref{subfig:z_distr_matched} shows the redshift distributions of our various lens samples, including the randoms catalogue.
+Figure \ref{subfig:z_distr_matched} shows the redshift distributions of our various lens samples, including the randoms catalogue.